nnaumenko/metaf/docs/sphinx/api_reference.rst

 		This error occurs if maintenance indicator ($) is encountered in a TAF report.

-	.. cpp:enumerator:: GROUP_LIMIT_EXCEEDED
+	.. cpp:enumerator:: REPORT_TOO_LARGE

 		Too many groups included in the report.
-Group number limit is specified in the parameter ``groupLimit`` of :cpp:func:`Parser::parse()`.
+Group number limit is specified in the argument ``groupLimit`` of :cpp:func:`Parser::parse()`.

 ReportPart